 Families love skiing Steamboat.
 When I announced my trip on social media, I was impressed by the responses from the Momtrends community.
 You guys know this mountain and love it.
-Well, clearly it was high time we added coverage of the resort to our Ski Guide.

 One of the first things you’ll notice about Steamboat is that it’s an authentic western town.
 Folks wear boots and cowboy hats without irony.
 You’ll spot ranch after ranch on your drive in from the airport and you won’t get city sass or attitude anywhere.
 The vibe is one of friendly independence.
 Folks are happy to help if you need it, but just as happy to let you explore on your own.

 The resort has a down-to-earth feel.
 Nothing too fancy or stuffy.
 This is about having a great time outdoors and getting in some great skiing.
 There’s no need to show off when your resort is blessed with pristine powder and a gorgeous setting—you can let the mountain do the PR for you!

 Hayden Airport is adorably small—with four gates in all.
 It’s also pretty darn close to the mountain.
 Unless you’re renting a condo, there’s little reason to rent a car.
 Most of the hotels offer free shuttles into town and to the ski hill.
 Hayden is about 30 minutes from Downtown and 45 minutes from the resort.
 If you can skip the car, book a shuttle ahead of time with Go Alpine.

 There was a big dump of powder right before my arrival at Steamboat.
 With 24” of fresh snow, I would be hard-pressed to find anything to criticize about the ski conditions.
 Steamboat has a top-notch grounds crew—so even when snow isn’t falling, they know how to manage what they have to give skier the best possible outings.